scbd/clearing-house-documentation/docs/bch/gene/schema.md

 # Schema for GENE

 This section provides an overview of the schemas related to the Genetic elements (GENE).
-Each schema details the structure and fields required for the CP-related requests and responses.
+Each schema details the structure and fields required for the GENE-related requests and responses.
 <br><br>

 > [!NOTE]